 In today’s era, the necessary approach required is a demand-and-pull model that welcomes the new ways people and companies consume services and content, rooted in the best possible customer experience.
 It requires reimagining the entire process to be based on customer experience outcomes and it has a direct impact on telecom business operations.

 The telecom industry is opening up to the ecosystem to desegregate the business

 To embrace a demand-and-pull model, telecom companies must understand their business holistically, rather than simply the infrastructure elements behind individual customer touchpoints.
-The customer service in telecom is not just about what they provide or how they provide it or troubleshoot it when there are problems.
+Customer service in telecom is not just about what they provide or how they provide it or troubleshooting it when there are problems.
 It’s about all of those things combined.

 Telecom companies who get this right by leveraging their customer insights will have the power to drive a different experience and different outcomes.

 The great news is that they don’t have to do it solely.
-In the 5G era, networks can be transformed into a platform that telecom providers and their partners can utilize together to create services that satisfy customer needs, whether it be online gaming packages with the network built-in or industrial automation services.
+Telecom providers and their partners can utilize networks together to create services that satisfy customer needs in the 5G era, whether it be online gaming packages with the network built-in or industrial automation services, by transforming networks into a platform.
 The sky’s the limit.

 Prioritizing the customer experience in the first place

 The ways customers use their devices and data nowadays aren’t yet reflected in the structure of the telecom industry.
 Assume a scenario in which a telecom provider offered a premium customer to use apps anywhere, rather than penalizing the user for the consumption of data.
 Proactive customer support along with premium benefits to loyal users is one way to ensure greater customer satisfaction.
 For telecom service providers, this is about seizing the moment to monetize it while also fostering relationships.